 Preventing FOUC

 The Stimulus controller runs after JavaScript parses.
 During that gap, the page flashes in the default theme — FOUC (Flash of Unstyled Content).
+On a slow connection, or a device where script parsing is deferred, this gap can be noticeable: the page renders green (the default emerald palette), then snaps to purple when the controller activates.
+Visually jarring.

 Fix: add an inline script inside <head> that applies the theme synchronously before CSS loads.